-Hospitals, as health information custodians under PHIPA, are permitted to use or disclose personal health information without consent for research purposes provided certain requirements are satisfied, including the preparation of a research plan that must be approved by a research ethics board.
-If a hospital proposes to use or disclose personal health information, together with personal information that is not personal health information, for research purposes, PHIPA rather than FIPPA applies to the use or disclosure of that information pursuant to subsections 37(4) and 44(7) of PHIPA.
+Health information custodians under PHIPA are permitted to use or disclose personal health information without consent for research purposes provided certain requirements are satisfied, including the preparation of a research plan that must be approved by a research ethics board.
+If a health information custodian that is an institution under FIPPA or MFIPPA proposes to use or disclose personal health information, together with personal information that is not personal health information, for research purposes, PHIPA rather than FIPPA or MFIPPA applies to the use or disclosure of that information pursuant to subsections 37(4) and 44(7) of PHIPA.